juliusmarkwei/vpc-config3/README.md

     -   **ALB Security Group**: Allows internet access to the ALB.
     -   **RDS Security Group**: Allows communication from ECS services to the PostgreSQL database.
 -   **RDS PostgreSQL Database**: A PostgreSQL database with Multi-AZ failover and storage for the "photoalbum" database.
--   **Secrets Manager**: Automatically generates and stores the database password.
+-   **AWS Systems Manager Parameter Store**: Stores the database username, password, and port.

 ## **How to Use This Template**